-You can explore the breathtaking view of the stunning city at The Maokong Gondola, which celebrates many festivals all the year round.
+You can explore the breathtaking view of the stunning city at The Maokong Gondola via cable car, which celebrates many festivals all year-round.
 Some of the attractions that you should not miss are the Puppetry Art Center, the Taiwan Handicraft Museum, the National Palace Museum, and the Discovery Center of Taipei.

 Changhua County is one of the first areas to be developed in Taiwan, and fertile land is sandwiched by the mountains on three sides and Taiwan Straits on the west.

 The Bagua Mountain Range is ranked among the best places to visit in Taiwan and Changhua County.
 You can enjoy your time cycling or hike along the serene mountains.
 You can also walk along with the nearest orchards and try some fresh produce like carambola, litchis, grapes, guavas, and watermelon.